Update of October 3rd meeting:

 In 2006, the Manatee County Commission issued a permit to Larry Lieberman for a 1,600-unit residential development on 523 acres of waterfront property in Bradenton.
 Due to the subsequent recession, the project never went forward.
 Instead, the property headed toward foreclosure.
 At the last minute, Mr. Lieberman partnered with Carlos Beruff to keep the project going.
-Initial plans for this development included buildings 78 feet in height, which is 43 feet higher than the county limit.
+Initial plans for this development included buildings 78 feet in height, which is 43 feet higher than the county's normal 35 foot limit.

 Beruff and Lieberman have been attempting to heavily develop the waterfront at Long Bar Point, including a marina with a long channel to connect with the distant intercoastal waterway which would entail major dredging of a sensitive shallow area of the bay with significant seagrasses, along with destruction of mangroves and other coastal habitat.
 The developers sought changes to the Manatee County Comprehensive Plan which would have allowed their plan to go forward, erasing coastal environmental protections which would also have opened many other environmentally sensitive coastal areas to inappropriate development without environmental protections contained in the Comp Plan.